openremote/documentation/docs/user-guide/deploying/configuring-the-manager-ui.md

         }
       },
 ```
 **Assets - viewer:** Configure which panels are shown on the assets page.
-You can include or exclude attributes to shown per panel.
+You can include or exclude attributes to show per panel.
 These panels can be set for all asset types, or specified per type.
 This is an overwrite of the default config of the [asset-viewer](https://github.com/openremote/openremote/blob/master/ui/component/or-asset-viewer/src/index.ts).
 In `historyConfig` an example is given on how to specify the columns shown in a table for an attribute that is not a number or boolean; if no config is given, it will automatically create columns.
 ```json
       "viewer": {
         "assetTypes": {